f18-os/python-intro-Trdodson/shell/README.md

 it will simply overwrite the existing file.
 It is also possible to redirect input using '<' and to append an existing output using '>>'.

+Piping is only partially implemented: if '|' is found in the input, the child will fork another child, which will write a greeting message to the pipe.
+Its parent will read it and print it out.

+To change the current working directory, use cd (e.g. cd ..).
 To exit the shell, simply type "exit" into the prompt.

 ## Refrences